mudislandkid/TapTunes/DEPLOYMENT_NOTES.md

 - Supported formats: JPG, JPEG, PNG, GIF, WebP

 ### Deployment
-Included in the build above - no additional configuration needed.
+**IMPORTANT**: This feature requires the nginx configuration update above to serve the `/uploads/` directory.
+Without the nginx update, uploaded cover images will not display (404 error).

 ### Bug Fix
-Fixed album art URL construction in `AudiobookView.tsx` to use `/uploads/` prefix instead of `${apiBase}/`, ensuring uploaded cover images load correctly.
+Fixed album art URL construction in `AudiobookView.tsx` to use `/uploads/` prefix instead of `${apiBase}/`, ensuring uploaded cover images load correctly once nginx is configured.